-Comms Vision Convention (Gleneagles, 8th-10th November) Chair Andy Lippman, Associate Director and co-founder of the Massachusetts Institute of Technology Media Lab (MIT), delves deep into the underlying trends behind this year's conference theme - the rise of the workplace and customer experience.
+Comms Vision Convention (Gleneagles, 8th-10th November) Chair Andy Lippman, Associate Director and co-founder of the Massachusetts Institute of Technology Media Lab (MIT), delves deep into the underlying trends behind this year's conference theme - the rise of the workplace and customer digital experience.

 Communications is going through fundamental changes as the old silos that segregate people continue to dissolve.
 People today move fluidly between voice, text, audio and video, and between devices and communication situations.
 At the same time, the cloud has gone viral as new ideas and grassroots innovations emerge.
 True virality scales without bounds, entails small start-up costs and grows in power with adoption.
 Our Viral Spaces research is about places where people communicate (both at a distance and locally) with each other.
 We develop technologies of connection.